peritus/obsidian-interactive-ratings/CSS-CUSTOMIZATION.md

 This guide explains how to customize the appearance of interactive rating symbols using CSS snippets in Obsidian.

-## ⚠️ Important: No Default Visual Styling
+## ⚠️ Important: Minimal Default Styling

-**The Interactive Ratings plugin provides NO default visual styling for rating symbols.** All CSS classes are neutral theming hooks that allow complete customization freedom.
-Without custom CSS, all symbols will appear identical using your theme's default text styling.
+**The Interactive Ratings plugin applies minimal default styling to maintain functionality:**

+- **Regular rating systems** (★☆): No default styling - symbols are visually distinct by character
+- **Full-only rating systems** (★★★★★): Essential default styling preserved - without it, ratings would be unreadable

-**To get started quickly, try the "Basic Styling" example below** to add visual distinction between filled, half, and empty symbols.
+**To get started with regular rating systems, try the "Basic Styling" example below** to add visual distinction between filled, half, and empty symbols.

 ## New Feature: Distinct CSS Classes for Selected/Unselected Symbols